Loyal White Knights of the Ku Klux Klan

 The Loyal White Knights of the Ku Klux Klan is a group styled after the original Ku Klux Klan (KKK).
 Formed around 2012, it aims to "restore America to a White, Christian nation founded on God's word".

 The organization presents itself as part of a "new KKK".
-By rejecting the hate group label, it proclaims itself a "non-violent pro-white civil rights movement."
+By rejecting the hate group label, it proclaims itself a "non-violent pro-white civil rights movement", mostly known for organizing and participating in white supremacist rallies, and spreading racist, antisemitic, anti-immigrant, homophobic and Islamophobic propaganda.

 Unlike the Protestant second Ku Klux Klan (1915–1944), the group unites white-supremacist Christians of different denominations.
 It is however somewhat stricter than other contemporary KKK chapters in accepting only "native-born white American Citizen[s …] of Christian Faith" who "believe in White Supremacy and 100% Americanism."

 Activism

 In a 2014 recruiting campaign, the group left flyers near cars as well as in driveways in predominantly white neighborhoods of Texas, Louisiana, Illinois, Pennsylvania, South Carolina, and Georgia.

-In July 2015, members of the Loyal White Knights, which is currently considered the largest KKK chapter, and members of the Trinity White Knights protested against the removal of the Confederate flag from the South Carolina State House in Columbia, South Carolina.
+In July 2015, members of the Loyal White Knights, which is currently considered the largest KKK chapter, and members of the Trinity White Knights protested against the removal of the Confederate flag from the South Carolina State House in Columbia, South Carolina, in the wake of the Charleston church shooting.
 Their rally in front of the State House was also attended by members of other KKK chapters, members of the Neo-Nazi National Socialist Movement, and Christian fundamentalists.
 According to press reports, protesters waved Nazi flags, and chanted racial slurs before they clashed with black counter-protesters.

-Chris Barker, the group's "Imperial Wizard" was noted as the organizer of a "White lives matter" demonstration on March 2, 2016 in Anaheim, California, when KKK members attacked counter-protesters, triggering a fight when a KKK member stabbed a counter-protester with a flagpole.
-His compatriot Will Quigg, the "California Grand Dragon West Coast King Kleagle" of the Loyal White Knights and as such in charge of the area from Texas to the Pacific, was attacked.
+Chris Barker, the group's "Imperial Wizard" was noted as the organizer of a "White lives matter" demonstration on March 2, 2016, in Anaheim, California, when KKK members attacked counter-protesters, triggering a fight when a KKK member stabbed a counter-protester with a flagpole.
+His compatriot William E. Hagen AKA Will Quigg, the "California Grand Dragon West Coast King Kleagle" of the Loyal White Knights and as such in charge of the area from Texas to the Pacific, was attacked.
 Brian Levin, a professor and the director of the Centre for the Study of Hate and Extremism at California State University, San Bernardino, intervened, saving Quigg from further harm.
 Quigg proceeded to play down the Holocaust and he also blamed Jews for what he called "white cultural genocide".
 Quigg supported Donald Trump early in the primaries of the 2016 United States presidential election.
 However, in March 2016, Quigg changed his endorsement to Hillary Clinton, claiming that she has a "hidden agenda", although questions have been raised by Snopes over the sincerity of his endorsement.
+The group has faced internal conflicts and leadership changes, for instance there have been instances where announcements regarding leadership were made and then retracted, indicating some level of disorganization.